dan-schel/train-disruptions/docs/environment-variables.md

 - The MongoDB connection string of the database to use.
 - Takes the form of `mongodb://username:password@localhost:27017/?authMechanism=DEFAULT`, where `username`, `password`, and `27017` (the port) are changed as needed.
-- Not required, the app will not remember anything across restarts unless provided!
+- Not required, but the app will not remember anything across restarts unless provided!

 ### `RELAY_KEY`